JMA Wireless Dome

 Stadium in Syracuse, New York, U.S.

 The JMA Wireless Dome, (Note: Colloquially, JMA Dome) originally the Carrier Dome (1980–2022), is a domed stadium in Syracuse, New York, United States.
 Located on the campus of Syracuse University in the University Hill neighborhood, it is home to the Syracuse Orange football, basketball, and lacrosse teams.

+Since its opening in September 1980, the Syracuse men's basketball team has led the NCAA in average attendance 16 times and holds the NCAA records for highest total home court attendance in a season (537,949, 1990), highest average home court attendance in a season (29,918, 1989), and the largest home court single game attendance (35,642, vs. Duke, 2019).

 In 2006–07, the women's basketball team began playing home games in the Carrier Dome.
 In May 2022, Syracuse University announced in April 2022 that Carrier Global Corp. would no longer hold naming rights to the venue.
 When Syracuse University and JMA Wireless announced the new naming rights in May 2022, it marked the first time the venue's name would change since the opening in 1980.

-Since its opening in September 1980, the Syracuse men's basketball team has led the NCAA in average attendance 16 times and holds the NCAA records for highest total home court attendance in a season (537,949, 1990), highest average home court attendance in a season (29,918, 1989), and the largest home court single game attendance (35,642, vs. Duke, 2019).

 The JMA Wireless Dome is the largest domed stadium of any college campus, and the largest domed stadium in the northeastern United States.
 It is also the largest on-campus basketball arena in the nation, with a listed capacity of 35,642.
 In addition, the venue hosts high school football state championships, the annual New York State Field Band Conference championships, and occasional concerts.

 History

 Toward the end of the 1970s, Syracuse University was under pressure to improve its football facilities in order to remain a Division I-A football school.
 Its on-campus stadium, Archbold Stadium, opened in 1907 and had not aged well.
 The stadium could not be expanded; earlier in the decade the capacity of the stadium had been reduced from 40,000 seats to 26,000 due to stricter enforcement of fire codes.
 Therefore, the university decided to build a new stadium on the site of Archbold, which, appropriately for the region's often cold weather, was to have a domed Teflon-coated, fiberglass inflatable roof.

-Because it was built in-season in 1979 on the previous stadium's site, Syracuse played "home" football games at three different locations—New Jersey's Giants Stadium, home of the National Football League's New York Giants; Rich Stadium, home of the Buffalo Bills; and Schoellkopf Field, home of the Cornell Big Red.
+Because it was built in-season in 1979 on the previous stadium's site, Syracuse played "home" football games at three different locations—New Jersey's Giants Stadium, home of the National Football League's New York Giants, Rich Stadium, home of the Buffalo Bills, and Schoellkopf Field, home of the Cornell Big Red.
 When it opened in September 1980, it was made clear just how loud it was inside; that night the new stadium's nickname, "the Loud House", was coined.
 The original inflatable roof, since replaced by a fixed roof, caused the sound produced to echo many times, multiplying the loudness produced inside.

 The stadium also became the home of the men's basketball team, as a replacement for Manley Field House.